differentpla-net/differentpla-net.github.io/_posts/2022/2022-03-25-programming-languages-i-have-known.md

   happens).
 - QuickBASIC.
 I once wrote a multi-windowed chat app using a mix of QuickBASIC, QuickC and MASM.
 - RM BASIC.
 I used this at school until QuickBASIC became the new hotness.
+- ZX BASIC.
+I first learned to program on the ZX81 by typing in the listings from Sinclair User and other magazines.

 ## Ancient, Beginner